 “Masterpiece!
-Masterpiece” sings the waitress at the Owl Bar as she carries a green chile cheeseburger from the kitchen to my place at the bar.
+Masterpiece!” sings the waitress at the Owl Bar as she carries a green chile cheeseburger (here known as an Owl Burger) from the kitchen to my place at the bar.
 It is 8:30am, and while the menu does have a couple of egg-and-bacon breakfasts as well as a few steaks and sandwiches, the unique New Mexico hamburger is what has put this out-of-the-way watering hole on the good eats map.
 Since at least the early days of atomic bomb tests at nearby White Sands, when scientists used to come here for a nuclear-hot meal, The Owl Bar has built such an exalted a reputation that aficionados drive from Texas and Colorado to eat ’em two by two.
 It is so popular at lunch in the summertime, you may have to wait for a place to sit.

 Crusty, gnarled patties of beef are covered with chopped hot green chilies and the chilies are in turn topped with a slice of cheese that melts into them and the crevices of the hamburger.
 The green chile itself is a flavor revelation; in concert with beef, it’s magic.
 Customary condiments include raw onion, chopped lettuce, sliced tomato, and pickle chips.
 This is a glorious package, on any reasonable short list of the state’s best GCCBs.
 Green chile cheese fries are also available on the side, and there is a small menu of other sandwiches.

 When I ate my cheeseburger at breakfast time, the stools at the bar were occupied by a few regular customers having their own all-liquid breakfasts in the form of Coors Lite.
 Decor at the Owl is a delightful roadhouse hodgepodge of beer memorabilia, photos, and paper currency that customers tack to the walls.
-The story is that the proprietors, Adolph and Rowena Baca, regularly take down the donated cash and give it to local charities.
+The proprietors, Adolph and Rowena Baca, regularly take down the donated cash and give it to local charities.